The Funk & Wagnalls Encyclopedia Set

 The Golden Book Encyclopedia and the Golden Book Picture Atlas of the World

 This was an excellent 16-volume children's encyclopedia sold one volume per week in grocery stores beginning in 1960.
-It was published by Western Publishing Co., famously the printer of Dell comics, and later their own Gold Key comics and inexpensive classic novels for children.
+Bertha Morris Parker was the editor of the Encyclopedia.
+It was published by Western Publishing and Lithographing Co., the owner/publisher Golden Books (The Golden Press), inexpensive classic novels for children, and printer for Dell comics.
+Western later purchased Dell, and changed the name to Gold Key comics.
+This was republished in 1988 in a new 20 volume set.
 Likewise, the Golden Picture Atlas of the World was a 6-volume set with each volume devoted to a continent; again, one volume per week.
 Both sets were profusely illustrated with color pictures, maps, and charts.

 Below, you can see my restored and re-bound set of the Encyclopedia with two volumes in one.
 It was bound by the late Jytte Beatty.
 You read an odd volume, then flip it over to read the next even volume; therefore there are only 8 volumes in my set.
 This kept binding costs down.
-The cover art has been restored in Adobe Photoshop; and will soon be available to download.
+The cover art has been restored in Adobe Photoshop.
 The montage covers were painted illustrating topics in each volume.
 They were beautifully rendered; and tantalize the imaginations of the children to read the contents.
 When I was a kid, I would grab a volume and read a few pages at a time.
 It was educational and fun.

 Original Golden Book Encyclopedia